Plasmonic Aerosols: Acknowledgement

-We thank Kyoungweon Park, Richard Vaia, Tiffany Sutton, Jerold Bottiger and Brendan Delacy for useful discussions.
+We thank Kyoungweon Park, Richard Vaia, Tiffany Sutton, Jerold Bottiger, Brendan Delacy, and Nader Engheta for useful discussions.
+Jeffrey Geldmeier and Paul Johns thank the American Society for Engineering Education and Nicholas Greybush thanks the National Research Council for postdoctoral fellowships.
 This material is based upon work supported by the Office of Naval Research under (N0001418WX00122).
-See Supplemental Material at https://journals.aps.org/prl/.
+See Supplemental Material at https://journals.aps.org/prb/.